 In addition, treatment providers work closely with juvenile offenders and their families to target substance use and related problem behaviors.
-These providers utilize a variety of treatment methods, depending on the specific circumstances, which may include Cannabis Youth Treatment (MET/CBT), Cognitive Behavioral Therapy, Functional Family Therapy, Motivational Enhancement Therapy, and Multisystemic Therapy.
-All five of these are Oregon Addiction and Mental Health Division approved evidence-based practices for substance abuse.
-MET/CBT and Motivational Enhancement Therapy are legacy programs in the US Substance Abuse and Mental Health Services Administration (SAMHSA) National Registry of Evidence-Based Programs and Practices.
-Functional Family Therapy and Multisystemic Therapy have both been rated "Effective" by the National Institute of Justice CrimeSolutions.gov website, and are Blueprints for Healthy Youth Development "Model" and "Model Plus" programs, respectively.
+These providers utilize a variety of treatment methods, depending on the specific circumstances, which may include Cannabis Youth Treatment (MET/CBT), Cognitive Behavioral Therapy (CBT), Functional Family Therapy (FFT), Motivational Enhancement Therapy (MET), and Multisystemic Therapy.
+All five of these are legacy programs in the US Substance Abuse and Mental Health Services Administration (SAMHSA) National Registry of Evidence-Based Programs and Practices and Oregon Addiction and Mental Health Division approved evidence-based practices for substance abuse.
+Functional Family Therapy and Multisystemic Therapy have both been rated "Effective" by the National Institute of Justice CrimeSolutions.gov website, are "Effective" Office of the Juvenile Justice and Delinquency Prevention model programs, and are Blueprints for Healthy Youth Development "Model" and "Model Plus" programs, respectively.
+Additionally, a recent meta-analysis examining the effects of substance use treatment programs on adolescent populations concluded "family therapy and